parsiya/borrowedtime/README.md

 extension.
 You can choose any extension.

 ### Custom Fields in File Templates
 It's possible to add custom items to the configuration file and use them in the file templates without rebuilding the application.
-The project struct has a field named `WorkspaceConfig` that is populated with a map of key/values from the configuration file.
+The project struct has a field named `Config` that is populated with a map of key/values from the configuration file.

 1. Add a new key to the config file.
 For example, `"customkey": "value"`.
-2. Inside the file template, add: `{{ index .WorkspaceConfig "customkey" }}`.
+2. Inside the file template, add: `{{ index .Config "customkey" }}`.
    Keys are case-sensitive.
 Use only use lowercase keys for simplicity.
 3. The placeholder will be replaced by the value of `customkey` from the configuration file.